igeorge0902/Gateway/iOS/README.md

 ### CFNetwork Debug and using Instruments
 - in general the built-in XCode Profiler is fine.
 However, I cannot get it run with XCode 10.1, for some of its tools, that I was able to use in XCode 9.*, because the CoreProfile.framework is missing
 - please check out this article: [CFNetwork Debug and using Instruments](https://www.agnosticdev.com/blog-entry/networking-swift/advanced-network-debugging-xcode)
+- please try out on real device, to verify the network and SSL, before doing any bold things.
+The Simulator sucks, but it's cheap, because you don't have to subscribe for the Apple developer program.
+I did test it on real device throughout my one and only one time occasion, when I paid to be a so-called iOS developer and to test it; worked everything fine, tried it on Google Cloud with the server side deployed.
+However, with self-signed certs you may recieve any kind of boring SSL error, for which not even the Google knows the answer...
+God bless you!;)

 ### CriptoJS